Mars1523/JetsonVision/README.md

 # PyTorchVision

-This is a location for most of the pytorch vision processing code.
-I'll be updating it with what I'm working on,so other people can keep up.
+This is the location for most of the pytorch vision processing code.
+I'll be updating it with what I'm working on, so other people can keep up.

-dependencies for this are

-The latest stable Pytorch build
+This code is styled using [black](https://github.com/ambv/black).

+# Dependencies

-Python 3.7
+- Python 3
+- Latest PyTorch

-CUDA 9.0
+- CUDA 9.0